Teaching Learning Methodology

 List of innovative initiatives in teaching and learning process taken by the Department

 Innovation is literally done by each dedicated faculty, knowingly or unknowingly; literally every single working day of his/her career.
-Some initiatives may be so small to escape attention, and might be difficult to quantify and record; but may affect the learning of students in a subtle but important way.
+Some initiatives may be so small to escape attention and might be difficult to quantify and record, but may affect the learning of students in a subtle but important way.
 On the other hand, some initiatives might be so impactful so as to be clearly visible as making huge strides in improving the teaching-learning process.
 Given below is a listing of some of the noticeable initiatives taken by the faculty of the department.
 However, it should not be construed as a conclusive list; but as a part of an open-ended process of continuous improvement.

-- IE Student Chapter: Various technical and non technical club activities in this club act as excellent grounds for innovative learning.
-In this clubs, the faculty are not the only disseminators of knowledge; senior students (older club members) pass on their knowledge and learning to the younger generation (new club entrants) via a continuous ritual-like process, which includes hands-on training, presentations, lectures, group discussions and many other innovative procedures.
+- IE Student Chapter: Various technical and non-technical club activities in this club act as excellent grounds for innovative learning.
+In this club, the faculty are not the only disseminators of knowledge; senior students (older club members) pass on their knowledge and learning to the younger generation (new club entrants) via a continuous ritual-like process, which includes hands-on training, presentations, lectures, group discussions and many other innovative procedures.
 The clubs with their club activities literally act as the most fertile grounds for innovations in the teaching-learning process.

 - Virtual labs: In certain labs, for instance the vibration engineering lab, some relevant experiments are conducted online on web browsers with the help of simulators.
 Such online facilities are called as virtual labs (http://www.vlab.co.in/), and are a part of an excellent innovative initiative taken by the MHRD of India.

 - MOOCS: MOOCS or Massive open online courses are a relatively new entry in the academic sector throughout the world.
-Although the role of MOOCs in effective dissemination of knowledge is still under debate, they are speedily gaining unquestioned acceptance in more and more academic circles as an innovative means of imparting additional knowledge to students.
+Although the role of MOOCs in the effective dissemination of knowledge is still under debate, they are speedily gaining unquestioned acceptance in more and more academic circles as an innovative means of imparting additional knowledge to students.
 Here at SKIT, we support augmenting our own efforts of effective delivery by MOOCs available through agencies like NPTEL and SWAYAM.

 - Group leaders in lab sessions: This initiative has proved to be highly effective in lab sessions.
 A group leader is selected for each group working on an experiment in each lab session.
 The group leader is made responsible for all the outcomes of the lab session of that particular day.
-Every week in the lab, the group leader is changed so as to pass the responsibility to each student by the end of semester.
+Every week in the lab, the group leader is changed so as to pass the responsibility to each student by the end of the semester.
 This inculcates leadership and responsibility in students.

-- Miniature scale models: In many relevant subjects, faculty encourages the students to make miniature working models of mechanisms and machine components.
+- Miniature scale models: In many relevant subjects, the faculty encourages the students to make miniature working models of mechanisms and machine components.
 Thus, enhancing interest and level of learning.

 - Additional effort for weak students: Students unable to score well in the term exams are identified and are given more attention by faculty.
-In many cases, they are tasked with additional assignments to enhance their understanding of respective subjects.
+In many cases, they are tasked with additional assignments to enhance their understanding of their respective subjects.

 - Quiz tests: Apart from the two mid-term tests (prescribed as a standard); students are required to face two additional quiz tests (covering the half syllabus) for each laboratory.
 These quiz tests are developed in the format of common competitive tests (objective tests) to prepare the students for such future exams.